james-a-watson/ml_nn_handwriting/README.md

 # Difficulties
 The construction of the network was not the hardest part of this project.
 Beyond some fiddly numpy functions and the odd hour spent solving obscure array bugs, the concept and coding was within my competancies.
 The thing I learned the most in this project was how to optimize code.
 In no project I have built before were so many loops required.
-Having to call the same function so many times caused any slight inefficiency to be magnified.
+I was calling the same function millions of times as the model iterated over each individual value.

+Vectorization was the key to solving this.
+Rather than passing in all the output seperatly in a loop I made the adjustment to pass in  vector into one function.
+That resulted in all the small calculations of the function happening at once to the same vector and reducing the time spent computing the calculations significantly.s

 When I first wrote the code it took just over 20 mins.
 I used vectorization to reduce the number of loops and cProfiling to identify which functions and methods were taking the most time.
 This allowed me to get the algorthm